RTO and RPO explained

 Permitted System Downtime

-Senior management has estimated they lose £10,000 in sales and £5,000 in customer churn when they can’t service their customers’ requirements for the first hour.
+Senior management has estimated that they lose £10,000 in sales and £5,000 in customer churn when they can’t service their customers’ requirements for the first hour.

 RTO calculation